Surgery

 Safety before, during, and after

 Good surgery is mostly good preparation and monitoring.
-Before anesthesia, we recommend pre-surgical bloodwork through our in-house laboratory to confirm your pet is a healthy candidate, and we may use digital X-ray to plan the procedure.
-During surgery, a dedicated team member monitors anesthesia and vital signs the entire time.
-Multimodal pain management keeps your pet comfortable, and we send you home with clear, written recovery instructions.
+Before anesthesia, we recommend pre-surgical bloodwork through our in-house laboratory to confirm your pet is a healthy candidate, and we may use digital X-ray or ultrasound to see exactly what we’re dealing with before the first incision is ever made.

 What to expect